lukec00per/after-tax-return-calculator/README.md

 This web application allows you to calculate your after-tax return on investment.
 To do so, input an initial amount, a pre-tax rate of return, and any applicable federal, state, and local tax rates.

+**Note**: This application is designed for users subject to U.S. income and capital gains taxes.

 ## Table of Contents

 - [Installation](#installation)